openebs-archive/openebs-docs/docs/uglocalpv.md

 <h4><a class="anchor" aria-hidden="true" id="annotate-appliction"></a>Annotate Application Pod</h3>

-Run the following for each pod that contains a volume to back up.
+Run the following  to annotate each application pod that contains a volume to back up.

 ```
 kubectl -n YOUR_POD_NAMESPACE annotate pod/YOUR_POD_NAME backup.velero.io/backup-volumes=YOUR_VOLUME_NAME_1,YOUR_VOLUME_NAME_2,...
 ```

-where the volume names are the names of the volumes in the pod spec.
+In the above example command, where the volume names are the names of the volumes in the pod spec.

 Example Spec: